igor71/tomcat-jenkins/README.md

 jenkins ALL=(ALL:ALL) NOPASSWD: ALL
 ```
-3. Setup & configure permanent access to /media/common on Server
+3. Setup & configure permanent access to /media/common on the server